arjunkannan131/Distracted-driving-hat/README.md

  4. HD44780 LCD (1)
  5. 1 kΩ Resistors (2)
  6. Standard Issue Breadboards (2)
     a.
-"Sensor's Breadboard" <--> Breadboard with smallest dimesions.
+"Sensor's Breadboard" or "SB" <--> Breadboard with smallest dimesions.
     b.
-"LCD's Breadboard" <--> Breadboard with largest dimesions.
+"LCD's Breadboard" or "LB" <--> Breadboard with largest dimesions.

 Hardware Design:
  - The hardware setup for the project divides into 4 distinct "islands" or electronic component groupings: